Murder of John Lennon: Lennon's associates

 Paul McCartney addressed reporters outside his Sussex home that morning and said, "I can't take it at the moment.
 John was a great man who'll be remembered for his unique contributions to art, music and peace.
 He is going to be missed by the whole world."
 Later that day, McCartney was leaving an Oxford Street recording studio when reporters asked him for his reaction; he concluded his response with, "Drag, isn't it?
 Okay, cheers, bye-bye".
 His apparently casual response was widely condemned.
 McCartney later clarified that he had intended no disrespect and simply was unable to articulate his shock and sadness.
 Reflecting on the day two years later, McCartney said the following: "How did I feel?
 I can't remember.
 I can't express it.
 I can't believe it.
 It was crazy.
 It was anger.
 It was fear.
 It was madness.
 It was the world coming to an end.
 And it was, 'Will it happen to me next?'
 I just felt everything.
 I still can't put into words.
 Shocking.
 And I ended up saying, 'It's a drag,' and that doesn't really sum it up."

 Ringo Starr, who was in the Bahamas at the time, received a phone call from his stepchildren informing him about the murder.
 He flew to New York to console Ono and Sean.

-In a 1995 interview with New Musical Express magazine, Rolling Stones guitarist Keith Richards claimed that he was just a few miles south of the Dakota (on Fifth Avenue) when he found out about Lennon's murder, whereupon Richards obtained a firearm of his own and went searching the streets for the alleged killer.
+In a 1995 interview with New Musical Express magazine, Rolling Stones guitarist Keith Richards claimed that he was just a few miles south of the Dakota (on Fifth Avenue) when he found out about Lennon's murder, whereupon Richards obtained a firearm of his own and searched the streets for the alleged killer.